How to Remove Files and Clean the Drive: From Backup to Wipe Hard Drive

 Unless you are going to reuse the drives in your organization so that the data is not only deleted but also being constantly overwritten (which completely makes it untraceable), the safest means of deleting your data permanently is to also destroy your media.
 Greentec easily has the means to wipe in bulk and then certify on our end that the media has been destroyed.

-If you need to wipe PCs in bulk, or want extra security measures to make your data not only inaccessible but completely destroyed, consider going to Greentec!
+If you need to wipe PCs in bulk, or want extra security measures to make your data not only inaccessible but completely destroyed, consider going to a fully certified provider like Greentec.
 We follow the Communications Security Establishment (CSE) IT Media Sanitization standards, the Canadian standard for disposal of media and data erasure.

 Our certified methods go one step further in wiping devices — ensuring that they end up as fresh as a brand new computer.
 For businesses, this can be crucial for end-of-life disposal.